DCOR-dev/ckanext-dcor_schemas/README.rst

     no activity for a certain amount of time
   - CKAN command `run-jobs-dcor-schemas` that runs all background jobs for all resources (if not already done)
+  - CKAN command `dcor-move-dataset-to-circle` for moving a dataset to a different circle

 Installation